Guidelines for implementation and factors influencing replicability across different fields in psychology

 Conceptual replications are conducted to test the stability of research results under altered study conditions.
 The focus is on the question of whether modifications in the study design critically influence the results.

 Requirements for the systematic design of replication studies have been proposed, for instance, by The National Science Foundation and The Institute of Education Sciences, U.S. Department of Education (2018).
 However systematic variation of study factors has seldom been put to practice.
 The causal replication framework (CRF) of Vivian Wong (University of Virginia) and Peter Steiner (University of Maryland) provides a general theoretical basis and guidance for designing replication studies.
 Detailed information on the framework, on design-based replication approaches, as well as on analysis techniques to ensure and test CRF assumptions can be found on the website Collaboratory Replication Lab (edreplication.org).
 So far, the CRF was applied for conceptual replications in educational psychology.
-In collaboration with these efforts, we make the CRF applicable to various disciplines and provide hands-on example studies as well as guidelines, in order to bridge the gap between the theoretical CRF, the methodological tools, and the application in substantive fields.
+In collaboration with these efforts, we make the CRF applicable to various disciplines and provide hands-on example studies as well as guidelines.

 Approach

-• Study set up and Preregistration: Design of iterative replication studies in social and cognitive psychology based on the Causal Replication Framework
+• Pre-registration and implementation of own replication studies in social psychology and cognitive psychology to explain effect heterogeneity

-• Derivation of Guidelines: Meta-perspective on design and analysis methods for conceptual replications
+• Derivation of guidelines as a meta-perspective on design and analysis methods for conceptual replications

 Project profile